Stories That Help Little Hearts Navigate Life’s Big Feelings

 It takes a big storm, the power of empathy, and gentle self-realisation for Zozo to understand life really is more fun when you show up whole.

-With tools for emotional regulation weaved through the plot, as well as practical exercises at the back of the book, The Dizzy Waggle Who Lit the Dark is ideal for children who are sensitive-hearted, neurodivergent, or full of deep curiosity and wonder.
+With tools for emotional regulation weaved through the plot, as well as practical exercises at the back of the book, The Dizzy Waggle Who Lit the Dark is perfect for children who are sensitive-hearted and deep feeling.

 Our Book About Loss and Grief